Given its location next to the Gulf of Mexico, one would think that the Tampa Bay region would have an extensive history with hurricanes.

 On the contrary, that is not the case.

-This October will mark 100 years since the last time a hurricane made landfall in the Tampa Bay area.
+The last time a hurricane made landfall in the Tampa Bay area was 101 years ago.

 Known as the Tampa Bay hurricane or the Tarpon Springs Hurricane, in 1921, the region was battered by the Category 3 catastrophe.